To give your child insulin shots you will need to learn:

-There are several brands of disposable insulin syringes with varying needle widths and lengths.
+There are several brands of disposable insulin syringes with different needle widths and lengths.
 Insulin syringes should have thin, short, sharp needles so they are easy to insert.

 The amount of insulin a syringe can hold also varies.
 Insulin is measured in units.
 Syringes have markings on the side that measure the units.
-There are even some syringes that have markings for half units.
+If you have questions about your needles or syringes, ask a pharmacist who is familiar with your type of insulin and dosage.

 One problem with insulin bottles is that a vacuum can develop that will draw the insulin in the syringe back into the bottle.
 To avoid this problem, you can do one of two things:

-Pick one consistent day of the week to vent the bottles.
+Pick one day of the week--for example, Sunday--to vent the bottles.

 Insulin is injected into the fat layer beneath the skin.
-The best places to give insulin are the belly, arms, thighs, and buttocks.
+The best places to give insulin are the belly, upper arms, thighs, and buttocks.
 You should change where you give the shots each time.
-There are different sites where you can give the shots and different places within each site for shots.
+There are different sites where you can give the shots and different places in each site for shots.
 For example, the thigh is one site and there might be 6 different places on the thigh that you can use.
 This way your child can have a shot in over 50 different spots before having to have a shot in the same place again.
 This is called rotating the shots.
 Rotating injection sites helps prevent swelling.
+You can skip areas where your child doesn’t like to get the shots.

 It is important to learn the proper technique for giving an insulin shot.